 Looking to optimize your website for conversions?
-To do that, first you’ll need to track conversions by setting up a goal in Google Analytics.
-In this tutorial, we’ll show you how to create a goal in Google Analytics.
+To do that, you’ll need to track conversions by setting up goals in Google Analytics.

-What Are Goals in Google Analytics?
+What are Goals in Google Analytics?

 When a website visitor performs the specific action that you’ve defined as a goal, Analytics records that as a conversion.

-Sign into your Google Analytics account and select the website for which you’d like to create a new goal.
+Head to https://analytics.google.com/analytics/web/ and select the website for which you’d like to create a new goal.

 To create a new goal, click the +New Goal button.

 Now you’ll be prompted to enter a description and the details of your goal.
 You can enter a suitable name and choose the right goal type.

 You’ll see four goal types in Google Analytics.
 They are: